bitmark-inc/jobs/2020 Dec/Software Engineer.md

 - Stock options
 - MacBook pro provided
 - Working on a daily basis with world-class developers from FreeBSD and OpenMoko
-- Participate in our annual disbursement for 1% for the Planet
+- Participate in our 1% pledge to protect the digital environment